 Flowers commonly used include Rose, Violet, Peony and Water Lily.

 Aloeswood, and the Sandalwoods commonly appear in formulas.
+Balsam Wood was often used classically, and Wood of various other trees were occasionally used too.
 Other woods of the New World like Guaiacum and Sassafras appeared later.

 Humoral Medicine has many purgative formulas which are used to purge Humors responsible for numerous diseases.
 Some of these formulas are strong, but well corrected, and are therefore noble in use and safe when used properly.